frederic-perez/AmE-dictionary/data/dictionary.md

 __final cut__ _idiom_ The completed and finalized edited version of a film, as authorized by its director and producer.
 __finalize__ _v_
 __finch__ _n_ Any of numerous small songbirds with short stout bills adapted for crushing seeds.
 __find (something) out the hard way__ _idiom_ To learn or discover something through personal experience, especially that which is difficult, painful, or unpleasant.
-Can also be phrased as "find out about something the hard way."
+Can also be phrased as “find out about something the hard way.”
 __fine print__
 __fine__ _That’s a very fine line._
 __fine-tune__ _v_